biocryst/IF/README.md

 Optional arguments:

-  -h, --help          show this help message and exit
+  -h, --help          Show this help message and exit

   -n 2|3              Number of helices in a coiled coil.
 2 (default) or 3 are
-                      supported ay the moment.
+                      supported at the moment.

   -s                  Straighten the model.
 Prefer symmetric output at some
                       cost to smoothness.
 Number of fragments tried for each